Holiday Break: "The Grim Reaper" - Nate Boone Craft

 I had never interviewed a murderer or even someone who had killed somebody before, and I couldn't believe that we were actually going through with this.

-But it was a once-in-a-lifetime opportunity to sit down with a hitman, to hear his story, and to try and figure out when and where the darkness began.
+But it was a once-in-a-lifetime opportunity to sit down with a hitman, to hear his story, story, and to try and figure out when and where the darkness began.

 This is going to be an intense, disturbing, and graphic episode, so listener discretion is heavily advised.
+I'm Colin Browan.

+I'm Courtney Browen.
 And you're listening to Murder in America.

 Detroit is a city in northern Michigan, and it's known as the motor city due to its role in the production of the American automobile industry.

+In the early 20th century, Henry Ford founded the Ford Motor Company in Detroit.
 And in 1913, Ford introduced the moving assembly line at their Highland Park assembly plant in the city.

 This new production process allowed the company to produce vehicles in a new way that was cheaper and faster.
+And it cut the amount of time and money originally spent on producing a single car.

-Not only only were cars made affordable for the average American through this new process, but it also boosted Detroit's economy and earned the city a reputation as the heart of the automobile industry.
+Not only were cars made affordable for the average American through this new process, but it also boosted Detroit's economy and earned the city a reputation as the heart of the automobile industry.

 By 1950, the population of Detroit had grown to 1.8 million as people arrived in droves to work at one of the three big automobile companies, Ford, General Motors, and Chrysler.